MrMetric/block_thingy/README.md

 ./block_thingy ../bin
 ```

+## License

+GPLv3, with one exception: creating non-free plugins is permitted.

 ## TODO
  * add a more useful error message for when game files are not found
  * add frustum culling